Cataract patient who is at risk of dementia

 Could cataract surgery reduce dementia?

-The University of Washington recently shared research regarding cataract surgery and dementia.
+The University of Washington shared research in 2022 regarding cataract surgery and dementia.
 Their research suggests by removing cataracts to clear up cloudy vision, patients can resume their normal activities and continue to be visually and mentally stimulated – thus lessening dementia risk.
 The takeaway from this is that if patients can have their vision restored, the chances of developing dementia may lower in the long run.
 Dr. Veena Rao, a CEENTA cataract surgeon at our Matthews and Monroe offices, provided her take on the research.
 “The results of this recent research help those of us with family and friends with dementia think of vision in a new light.
 If we now feel improved vision can help keep people thinking sharply and perhaps reduce dementia risk, cataract surgery may gain importance in people dealing with the condition."

 Although this is a single study and these results would need to be replicated in additional studies, the data is promising.